Inflectra/spira-vscode/README.md

-# Spira Artifact Viewer for VS Code
+# Spira Extension for VS Code

-## Contributing
+## Brief Overview
-If you want to contribute, take a look at `DEVNOTEs.md` in the root directory for information on how the plugin is structured.

-This plugin creates a new custom view which allows you to seamlessly view your assigned Tasks, Requirements, and Incidents right from Visual Studio Code.
+This plugin creates a new custom view which allows you to seamlessly view your assigned Spira Tasks, Requirements, and Incidents as well as create brand new Tasks right from Visual Studio Code.

+### Don't have Spira?
+If you do not have a Spira subscription, fear not!
+You can get a 30 day free trial for our flagship ALM product [SpiraPlan](http://www.inflectra.com/SpiraPlan/) with no credit card needed!

+### Guide Basics
 Unfortunately, this plugin only works with version 5.3 and above of the Spira ALM suite.
 If you have an older version, you need to update to use this plugin.

 This guide assumes you are familiar with Visual Studio Code and have already installed our plugin from the store.

+## Contributing
+If you want to contribute, take a look at `DEVNOTEs.md` in the root directory for information on how the plugin is structured.

 ## Logging in
 Open the command palette and type in 'credentials' as shown: